craftcms/docs/docs/5.x/extend/events.md

 A fresh Craft install can easily emit 100 or more events per request, so using your IDE’s _conditional breakpoint_ may be necessary to cut down on noise!
 :::

 Directly searching the Craft source is a great way to learn about Craft-specific events—but it will miss a host of events emitted by Yii, as well as those that are inherited from parent classes.
-The [event browser](#event-code-generator) and generator below enumerates _all_ of those events, even if they’re technically defined by a parent.
+The [event browser](#event-code-generator) and generator enumerates _all_ of those events, even if they’re technically defined by a parent.

 ### Inherited Events